-To implement HLS to the Android application you can use ExoPlayer - an application media player for Android OS.
+Unlike HLS iOS mechanism, to implement HLS streaming Android into application you can use ExoPlayer - an application media player for Android OS.

 It is built on top of Android's low level media APIs, ExoPlayer offers a more powerful and more robust alternative to MediaPlayer, with additional features and customization flexibility.
 Unlike the MediaPlayer API, ExoPlayer is easy to customize and extend.

-For simple use cases, getting started with ExoPlayer consists of implementing the following steps:
+For simple HLS streaming Android example, getting started with ExoPlayer consists of implementing the following HLS streaming Android steps: